infdevv/sophias-lorebary-tools/readme.md

 The only good thing about the security is that the site has CORS.
 That's it.

+Also, theres probably more vulnerabilites than the ones listed here.
+But I haven't looked that far into the site.

 > Last updated: October 16th, 2025

 ## Plugins